jdkandersson/OpenAlchemy/README.md

 - custom foreign keys for relationships,
 - back references for relationships,
 - `allOf` inheritance for columns and models,
-- models have `from_dict` methods to construct from dictionaries,
+- `from_dict` model methods to construct from dictionaries,
-- models have `to_dict` methods to convert instances back to dictionaries and
+- `to_dict` model methods to convert instances back to dictionaries and
 - exposing created models under `open_alchemy.models` removing the need for `models.py` files.

 ### Not Supported